 SJC 05/02

-Extract from ‘Sylva’ by John Evelyn, 1664
+Extract from Sylva by John Evelyn, 1664

 There is made of char-coal usually three sorts, viz. one for the iron-works, a second for gunpowder, and a third for London and the Court, besides Small-coals of which we shall also speak in its due place.

-We will begin with that sort which is us’d for the Ironworks, because the rest are made much after the same manner, and with very little difference.
+We will begin with that sort which is usd for the Ironworks, because the rest are made much after the same manner, and with very little difference.

 The best Wood for this is good oak, cut into lengths of three foot, as they size it for the Stack: this is better than the Cord-wood, though of a large measure, and much used in Sussex.

-The Wood cut, and set in stacks ready for the Coaling, chuse out some level place in the Copp’ce, the most free from stubbs, etc. to make the Hearth on: in the midst of this area drive down a stake for your Centre, and with a pole, having a ring fastened to one of the extreams (or else with a Cord put over the Centre) describe a circumference from twenty or more feet semi-diameter, according to the quantity of your Wood designed for coaling, which being near may conveniently be Chared on that Hearth; and which at one time may be 12, 16, 20, 24, even to 30 stack: If 12 therefore be the quantity you will Coal, a circle whose diameter is 24 foot will suffice for the Hearth; if 20 stack, a diameter of 32 foot; if 30, 40 foot, and so proportionably.
+The Wood cut, and set in stacks ready for the Coaling, chuse out some level place in the Coppce, the most free from stubbs, etc. to make the Hearth on: in the midst of this area drive down a stake for your Centre, and with a pole, having a ring fastened to one of the extreams (or else with a Cord put over the Centre) describe a circumference from twenty or more feet semi-diameter, according to the quantity of your Wood designed for coaling, which being near may conveniently be Chared on that Hearth; and which at one time may be 12, 16, 20, 24, even to 30 stack: If 12 therefore be the quantity you will Coal, a circle whose diameter is 24 foot will suffice for the Hearth; if 20 stack, a diameter of 32 foot; if 30, 40 foot, and so proportionably.

-Having thus marked out the ground, with Mattocks, Haws, and fit instruments, bare it of the Turf, and of all other combustible stuff whatsoever, which you are to rake up towards the Peripherie, or out-side of the circumference, for an use to be afterwards made of it; plaining and levelling the ground with the Circle: this done the wood is to be brought from the nearest part where it is stacked in Wheel-barrows: and first the smallest of it plac’d at the utmost limit, or very margin of the Hearth, where it is to be placed longways as it lay in the stack; the biggest of the Wood pitch, or set up on end round about against the small-wood, and all this within the Circle, till you come within five or six foot of the Centre: at which distance you shall begin to set the Wood in a Triangular form till it come to be three foot high.
-Against this again, place your greater Wood almost perpendicular, reducing it from the Triangular to a Circular form, till having gained a yard or more you may pile the Wood longways as it lay in the stack, being careful that the ends of the Wood do not touch the Pole which must now be erected in the centre, nine foot in height, that so there may remain a round hole, which is to be formed in working up the Stack-wood, for a Tunnel, and the more commodious firing of the pit, as they call it, tho’ not very properly.
-This provided for, go on to Pile, and set your Wood upright to the other as before; till having gained a yard or more you lay it long-ways again, as was shew’d; And thus continue the work, still enterchanging the position of the Wood, till the whole Area of the Hearth and Circle be filled and piled up the least eight foot high, and so drawn in by degrees in Piling, that it resemble the form of a copped brown Household-loaf, filling all inequalities with the smaller Trunchions, till it lie very close, and be perfectly and evenly shaped.
+Having thus marked out the ground, with Mattocks, Haws, and fit instruments, bare it of the Turf, and of all other combustible stuff whatsoever, which you are to rake up towards the Peripherie, or out-side of the circumference, for an use to be afterwards made of it; plaining and levelling the ground with the Circle: this done the wood is to be brought from the nearest part where it is stacked in Wheel-barrows: and first the smallest of it placd at the utmost limit, or very margin of the Hearth, where it is to be placed longways as it lay in the stack; the biggest of the Wood pitch, or set up on end round about against the small-wood, and all this within the Circle, till you come within five or six foot of the Centre: at which distance you shall begin to set the Wood in a Triangular form till it come to be three foot high.
+Against this again, place your greater Wood almost perpendicular, reducing it from the Triangular to a Circular form, till having gained a yard or more you may pile the Wood longways as it lay in the stack, being careful that the ends of the Wood do not touch the Pole which must now be erected in the centre, nine foot in height, that so there may remain a round hole, which is to be formed in working up the Stack-wood, for a Tunnel, and the more commodious firing of the pit, as they call it, tho not very properly.
+This provided for, go on to Pile, and set your Wood upright to the other as before; till having gained a yard or more you lay it long-ways again, as was shewd; And thus continue the work, still enterchanging the position of the Wood, till the whole Area of the Hearth and Circle be filled and piled up the least eight foot high, and so drawn in by degrees in Piling, that it resemble the form of a copped brown Household-loaf, filling all inequalities with the smaller Trunchions, till it lie very close, and be perfectly and evenly shaped.
 This done, take straw, haume or fern, and lay it on the outside of the bottom of the heap, or wood, to keep the next cover from falling amongst the sticks; upon this put on the Turf, and cast on the dust and Rubbish which was grubbed and raked up at the making of the Hearth, and reserved near the circle of it; and with this cover the whole heap of Wood to the very top of the Pit or Tunnel, to a reasonable and competent thickness, beaten close and even, that so the fire may not vent but in places where you intend it; and if in preparing the Hearth, at first, there did not rise sufficient Turf and Rubbish for this work, supply it from some convenient place near to your heap: There be who cover this again with a sandy, or finer mould, which if it close well, need not be above an inch or two thick: This done, provide a Screene; by making light hurdles with slot rods, and straw of a competent thickness, to keep off the Wind, and broad, and high enough to defend an opposite side to the very top of your Pit, being eight or nine foot; and so as to be easily removed, as need shall requiring, for the luing of your pit.

-When now all is in this posture, and the wood well rang’d, and clos’d, as has been directed, set fire to your heap; But first you must provide you with a Ladder to ascend the top of your Pit: This they usually make of a curved Tiller fit to apply to the convex shape of the Heap, and cut it full of notches for the commodious setting of the colliers’ feet, whiles they govern the Fire above; when now they pull up and take away the Stake which was erected at the Centre, to guide the building of the Pile and cavity of the Tunnel.
-This done, put in a quantity of Char-coals (about a peck) and let them fall to the bottom of the Hearth; upon them cast in Coals that are fully kindled; and when those that were first put in are beginning to sink, throw in more fuel, and so from time to time, till the Coals have universally taken fire up to the top: Then cut an ample and reasonably thick Turf, and clap it over the hole, or mouth of the Tunnel, stopping it as close as may be with some of the former dust and rubbish: Lastly, with the handles of your Rakers, or the like, you must make Vent-holes or Registers (as our Chymists would name them) through the stuff which covers your Heap to the very Wood, those in Rangers of two or three foot distance, quite round within a foot (or thereabout) of the top, tho’ some begin them at the bottom: A day after begin another row of holes a foot and a half beneath the former, and so more, till they arrive to the ground, as occasion requires.
+When now all is in this posture, and the wood well rangd, and closd, as has been directed, set fire to your heap; But first you must provide you with a Ladder to ascend the top of your Pit: This they usually make of a curved Tiller fit to apply to the convex shape of the Heap, and cut it full of notches for the commodious setting of the colliers feet, whiles they govern the Fire above; when now they pull up and take away the Stake which was erected at the Centre, to guide the building of the Pile and cavity of the Tunnel.
+This done, put in a quantity of Char-coals (about a peck) and let them fall to the bottom of the Hearth; upon them cast in Coals that are fully kindled; and when those that were first put in are beginning to sink, throw in more fuel, and so from time to time, till the Coals have universally taken fire up to the top: Then cut an ample and reasonably thick Turf, and clap it over the hole, or mouth of the Tunnel, stopping it as close as may be with some of the former dust and rubbish: Lastly, with the handles of your Rakers, or the like, you must make Vent-holes or Registers (as our Chymists would name them) through the stuff which covers your Heap to the very Wood, those in Rangers of two or three foot distance, quite round within a foot (or thereabout) of the top, tho some begin them at the bottom: A day after begin another row of holes a foot and a half beneath the former, and so more, till they arrive to the ground, as occasion requires.
 Note that as the Pit does coal and sink towards the centre, it is continually to be fed with short and fitting Wood, that no part remain unfired: and if it chars faster at one part than at another, there close up the vent-holes, and open them where need is: A Pit will in this manner be burning off and charing, five or six days, and as it coals, the smoke from the thick and gross clouds, will grow more blue and livid, and the whole mass sink accordingly; so as by these indications you may the better know how to stop and govern your spiracles.
-Two or three days it will only require for cooling, which (the vents being stopped), they assist by taking now off the outward covering with a Rabil or Rubler; but this, not for the above space of one yard breadth at a time; and first remove the coursest and grossest of it, throwing the finer over the heap again, that so it may neither cool too hastily, nor endanger the burning by reducing all to Ashes, should the whole Pit be uncovered and expos’d to the Air at once; therefore they open it thus round by degrees.
+Two or three days it will only require for cooling, which (the vents being stopped), they assist by taking now off the outward covering with a Rabil or Rubler; but this, not for the above space of one yard breadth at a time; and first remove the coursest and grossest of it, throwing the finer over the heap again, that so it may neither cool too hastily, nor endanger the burning by reducing all to Ashes, should the whole Pit be uncovered and exposd to the Air at once; therefore they open it thus round by degrees.

 When now by all the former Symptoms you judge it fully chared, you may begin to draw; that is, to take out the Coals, first round the bottom, by which means the Coals, Rubbish and Dust sinking down and falling in together, may choke and extinguish the fire.

-Your Coals sufficiently cool’d, with a very long-tooth’d Rake, and a Vann, you may lead them into the Coal Wains, which are made close with boards, purposely to carry them to Market.
+Your Coals sufficiently coold, with a very long-toothd Rake, and a Vann, you may lead them into the Coal Wains, which are made close with boards, purposely to carry them to Market.
 Of these coals the grosser sort are commonly reserved for the forge and Iron-works, the middling and smoother put up in sacks, and carried by the colliers to London and the adjacent towns: Those which are charred of the roots, if picked out, are accounted best for chymical fires, and where a lasting and extraordinary blast is required.